kivanccakmak/tcp_proxy/README.md

 * `sudo ifconfig br0 192.168.2.201`

 ## iptables usage
-iptables is used at transmitter proxy to define routing rules.
+iptables should be used at transmitter proxy to define routing rules.

 * `iptables -t mangle -F`
 * `iptables -t nat -F`